jacopoMauro/dm874/presentations_guidelines.md

   * otherwise mention them en passant
 * concluding remarks
   * what is important to know, personal ideas

+After receiving the feedback, the presenter should report (5 minutes) on the feedback received by underlining the positive aspects of the presentation mentioned, the things that were suggested to be improved, and answer eventual technical questions that were asked in the peer-feedback evaluation step.

 ## Goal

 The goals of this presentation are the following:
-* show that a student is able to independently retrieve information from different sources, compile and summarize this information into a coherent presentation given to their peers to foster a selection of what tools to chose in their future work,
+* show that a student is able to independently retrieve information from different sources, compile, and summarize this information into a coherent presentation given to their peers to foster a selection of what tools to chose in their future work,
 * show that the students have the social skills to interact with his/her peers to